TRIAD with June Tyne - March 28

 People with arthritis, bursitis, high blood pressure, breathing disorders, stress, balance problems, muscle and joint soreness are encouraged to participate, as Tai Chi is known for alleviating these problems.
 Having fun and enjoying yourself are the only requirement.

-Classes are held on Wednesdays at 10:30 AM and again at 12:30 PM.
+Tai Chi Classes are held on Wednesdays at 10:30 AM and again at 12:30 PM.
 Beginners are encouraged to attend the Friday sessions at 1:45 PM.
 The cost is $3.00 per class.

 The Ralph J. Froio Senior Center operates two wheelchair-lift equipped vans, with curb-to-curb service.
 We offer transportation to and from Social Day Programs at the Senior Center, and the Adult Day Health Program for a special cost.
 We also offer transportation to and from grocery shopping, medical appointments, errands and social activities around town.
 A 48-hour advance notification is required for all rides and is based on availability.
 There is a $3 charge each way for this service.

-The Traveling Seniors Program is a travel group sponsored by the Friends of the Pittsfield Council On Aging, Inc. for the purpose of offering low cost trips.
+The Traveling Friends Program is a travel group sponsored by the Friends of the Pittsfield Council On Aging, Inc. for the purpose of offering low cost trips.
 There is no fee to join.
 You do need to be a resident of Berkshire County.
-All trips are posted on a regular basis on the Traveling Senior Bulletin Board located near the front office windows.
+All trips are posted on a regular basis on the Traveling Friends Bulletin Board located near the front office windows.
 Interested individuals are requested to register for trips by filling out a form and putting a deposit down on overnight trips and full payment for day trips.
 These trips fill up fast, so be sure to make your reservations early.
 No age requirements.

 Volunteering at the Senior Center